richardagalvez/jekyll-now/_posts/2017-02-01-Research Update: 8.md

 ![alt text](https://richardagalvez.github.io/images/ars_cons.png)

-Unfortunately for the people in these locations, they have no choice but to drink poisonous water.
-Hopefully there will a cheap filtration system created soon, but just to give an idea, concentrations should not increase past $10 \mu g / L$ to be considered safe.
+Unfortunately for the people in these locations, they have no choice but to drink poisonous water filled with arsenic.
+Hopefully there will a cheap filtration system created soon, but just to give an idea, concentrations should not increase past $10 \mu g / L$ to be considered (somewhat) safe.

 Besides helping her out, been pretty busy with other projects.
-In particular, I'm quite excited about a novel machine learning algorithm we developed to do a most unusual supervised learning task.
-Surely in the near future I will be giving a detailed explaining of this algorithm as an jupyter notebook, but for now I can at least describe the problem.
+In particular, I'm quite excited about a novel machine learning algorithm we developed to perform an unusual supervised learning task.
+Surely in the near future I will be giving a detailed explanation of this algorithm in a jupyter notebook, but for now I can at least describe the problem.

 Suppose you have a data set where you know each row is of either type 1 or type 2.
-It so happens that you only have a very small subset where you know for sure that you have a type 1's but a fairly large unknown group which could be anything.
-It seems we've developed an algorithm to learn to pick out the observations from the unknown set which *should* be type 1.
-This is quite helpful in the discovery process of general science, and I'm happy to be completing a paper regarding a method in accomplishing this very soon.
+It so happens that you only have a very small subset where you know for sure that you have type 1's but a fairly large unknown group which could be either case.
+It seems we've developed an algorithm that learns to pick out the observations from the unknown set which *should* be type 1.
+This is quite helpful in the discovery process of general science, and I'm happy to be completing a paper regarding this method.
+So, very soon, we can discover type 1's in unknown data and finally have nice things again.